 Tangy Lemon and Lime Cake Recipe

-I love citrus fruits, and when given a handful of lemons and limes, I decided to modify my favorite orange cake recipe to use the produce I had on hand.
+I love citrus fruits, and when I was given a handful of lemons and limes, I decided to modify my favorite orange cake recipe to use the produce I had on hand.

-Lemon cakes are beautiful, but often have an understated flavor.
+Lemon cakes are beautiful to look at, but they often have an understated flavor.
 Limes, on the other hand, have a much stronger flavor, which works wonderfully in a cake glaze or frosting.

 - 450g / 3 cups plain flour, plus extra for dusting the tin